ropensci-archive/roweb2/content/technotes/2018-07-09-phylogram.md

-To better integrate the phylo and dendrogram object types, and hence increase the options available for both camps, we developed the [phylogram](https://github.com/ropensci/phylogram) package, which is now a part of the [ROpenSci](https://ropensci.org/) project.
+To better integrate the phylo and dendrogram object types, and hence increase the options available for both camps, we developed the [phylogram](https://github.com/ropensci/phylogram) package, which is now a part of the [rOpenSci](https://ropensci.org/) project.
-This small package features a handful of functions for converting trees between the "phylo" and "dendrogram" object types, importing and exporting trees as parenthetic text, and manipulating dendrograms for phylogenetic applications.
+This small package features a handful of functions for tree conversion, importing and exporting trees as parenthetic text, and manipulating dendrograms for phylogenetic applications.
 The phylogram package draws heavily on [ape](http://ape-package.ird.fr/), but currently has no other non-standard dependencies.